For the Diploma you need to complete 120 Credits.

 This programme is designed to offer those working within the legal field; whether as professional practitioners or managers, the opportunity to further develop their understanding and appreciation of ‘management’ issues.
 At the same time the programme will allow legal specialists to study selected core and elective modules in order to increase their professional expertise in an area of interest.

 Students are encouraged to attend a series of optional study days at De Montfort University in Leicester throughout the course.
-The first study weekend is the Induction Weekend on the 15th and 16th September 2017.
+The first study weekend is the Induction Weekend which takes place between the 14th and 16th September 2018.
 The weekend will give students the opportunity to meet tutors and fellow students, discuss the course and establish access to tutors during the coming year.
 The weekend will also provide students with the opportunity to get to know other students who will be studying the same modules.
 Four further study days are planned throughout the duration of the programme and these will take place in February, May, September and November.

 The course at DMU came highly recommended, that along with the fact that the tutors and lecturers are subject experts and practitioners